aldochpin92/FIFAWC-2026US/README.md

 ## 🤝 Contributing

-This project welcomes collaborators—especially those passionate about cybersecurity education, UX design, and multilingual accessibility.
-If you're interested in joining, feel free to fork the repo, submit a pull request, or reach out via [LinkedIn](https://www.linkedin.com/in/aldochipin92).
+This project welcomes collaborators—especially those interested in cybersecurity education, UX design, and multilingual accessibility.
+If you'd like to contribute, feel free to fork the repo, submit a pull request, or connect via [LinkedIn](https://www.linkedin.com/in/aldochipin92).

 ## 📄 License